Council and Police provide new advice on businesses requirements with Covid-19

-Businesses are being reminded that it is their responsibility to check whether they must close or whether any of the limited exceptions may apply and they are advised to check the government's website for guidance as this information changes: https://www.gov.uk/government/publications/further-businesses-and-premises-to-close
+Businesses are being reminded that it is their responsibility to check whether they must close or whether any of the limited exceptions may apply and they are advised to check for any changes in guidance on the government's website.

 All businesses operating in contravention to the Government's announcement will be committing an offence and putting the health of the public at risk by encouraging the spread of Covid-19.

-Environmental Health and Trading Standards Officers, with Police support will be actively monitoring compliance, and any business that breaches the closure will be subject to significant enforcement sanctions including Prohibition Notices and the penalty of unlimited fines.
+Environmental Health and Trading Standards Officers, with Police support will be actively monitoring compliance.
+Any business that breaches the closure will be subject to significant enforcement sanctions including Prohibition Notices and the penalty of unlimited fines.

-The requirement to close will remain in operation until such time as the government believe there is enough evidence to support a relaxation in the restrictions and the Government is reviewing the situation in approximately three weeks-time
+The requirement to close will remain in place until the government believe there is enough evidence to support a relaxation in the restrictions.
+The Government is reviewing the situation in approximately three weeks-time.

 Businesses can obtain support from Government through measures introduced by Governments detailed in the attached link: https://gov.wales/business-support